ntvthuyen/ntvthuyen.github.io_old/about/index.md

 ## About me!

 My name is Vinh-Thuyen.
-I'm a student in computer science.
+I'm a student of computer science.
 I love computers, games, manga, playing guitar, swimming and penguins.

 ## About this blog